lyndskg/black-scholes-cpp/README.md

 <a name="feat"></a>
 ### <ins>Key Features</ins>:

-1. **Input Modes**
-The program supports various input modes to cater to diverse user needs:
+1. **Input Modes**: The program supports various input modes to cater to diverse user needs.

-User Input: Users can interactively input option parameters through a command-line interface.
+> <ins>User Input</ins>: Users can interactively input option parameters through a command-line interface.
-File Input: Option parameters can be read from external files, providing flexibility and ease of data input.
+> File Input: Option parameters can be read from external files, providing flexibility and ease of data input.
-Database Input: Retrieve option parameters from a database, enabling integration with data storage systems.
+> Database Input: Retrieve option parameters from a database, enabling integration with data storage systems.
-Market Data Feeds/APIs: Fetch real-time market data from external sources or APIs, ensuring dynamic and up-to-date pricing information.
+> Market Data Feeds/APIs: Fetch real-time market data from external sources or APIs, ensuring dynamic and up-to-date pricing information.

 2. **Option Greeks Calculation**